balchua/az-microk8s/README.md

 # Azure Terraform Microk8s

-**This currently works for `edge` channel, as the token generation is not yet merged with the latest stable Microk8s version.**
+**This currently works for `latest/stable` channel, as the token generation is not yet merged with the latest stable Microk8s version.**

-Bootstrap a multi node Microk8s in digitalocean with Terraform.
+Bootstrap a multi node Microk8s in Azure with Terraform.

 For example to bootstrap 1 controller and 1 worker.